 The Company markets its product lines directly through its own sales force and through a network of independent sales representatives.
-The Company's products are sold primarily in the United States to approximately 800 customers including national retailers, department store mass merchant retail and discount stores, supermarket chains, warehouse clubs, direct marketing companies and specialty chains and through other channels of distribution.
-During the years ended December 2002, 2001 and 2000, Wal-Mart Stores, Inc. accounted 20%, 18% and 12% of approximately net sales, No other customer accounted for 10% or respectively. more of the Company's net sales during 2002, 2001 and 2000.
+The Company's products are sold primarily in the United States to approximately 800 customers including national retailers, department store chains, mass merchant retail and discount stores, supermarket chains, warehouse clubs, direct marketing companies and specialty chains and through other channels of distribution.
+During the years ended December 31, 2002, 2001 and 2000, Wal-Mart Stores, Inc. accounted for approximately 20%, 18% and 12% of net sales, respectively.
+No other customer accounted for 10% or more of the Company's net sales during 2002, 2001 and 2000.